 We make sure that activities outside the classroom, and school trips are accessible to all children including those with SEND.
-Risk assessments are carried out for each trip and a suitable number of adults are made available to accompany the pupils, with 1:1 support if necessary.
-Parents/carers are invited to accompany their child on a school trip if this ensures access.
-After school clubs are available to all pupils.
+Risk assessments are carried out for each trip and a suitable number of adults are made available to accompany the children, with 1:1 support if necessary.
+Parents/carers may be invited to accompany their child on a school trip if this ensures access.
+After school clubs and roles of responsibility are available and made accessible to all children.

-Vulnerable pupils are given priority and adjustments will be made to support participation.
+Vulnerable children are given priority and adjustments will be made to support participation.
 We ensure that equipment used for these activities is accessible to all children regardless of their needs.
 Health and safety audits will be conducted as and when appropriate.

-We celebrate our achievements and talents, irrespective of individual differences within the protected categories of the Equality Act of 2010 through special assemblies and award ceremonies.
+We celebrate our achievements and talents, irrespective of individual differences within the protected categories of the Equality Act of 2010 through special collective worship and award ceremonies.

-Our broad, balanced, creative curriculum and enrichment activities therefore provide opportunities for everyone to achieve and succeed by encouraging all pupils to be actively involved in their own learning and reducing barriers to learning and participation.
-Together we take pride in making a positive contribution to our school and the wider community.
+Our bespoke thematic curriculum and enrichment activities therefore provide opportunities and access for every child to achieve and succeed by encouraging all children to be actively involved in their own learning.
+Reducing barriers to learning and participation.
+Together we take pride in making a positive contribution to our school and the wider community and letting ours and other's lights shine brightly every day.

-Support that is available for improving the emotional and social development of pupils with special educational needs.
+10. Support that is available for improving the emotional and social development of pupils with special educational needs and disabilities.

-Supporting children in their emotional and social well-being is an integral part of our curriculum for all children at All Saints C of E Primary School.
-We have a caring, understanding team who look after all of our children.
+Supporting children in their emotional andsocial well-being is an integral part of our curriculum for all children at All Saints C of E Primary School.
+We have a caring, understanding team who support and care for every child.